Lubavitcher Yeshiva Academy Wellness Policy

 To support children’s health and school nutrition-education efforts, school fundraising activities will not involve food or will use only foods that meet the above nutrition and portion size standards for foods and beverages sold individually.
 Schools will encourage fundraising activities that promote physical activity.

-G. Snacks
+F. Snacks

 Snacks are served by the school during the school day or in after-school care or enrichment program will make a positive contribution to children’s diets and health, with an emphasis on serving fruits and vegetables as the primary snacks and water as the primary beverage.
 Schools will assess if and when to offer snacks based on timing of school meals, children’s nutritional needs, children’s ages and other considerations.

-H. Rewards
+G. Rewards

 Schools will not use foods or beverages as direct rewards for academic performance or good behavior, and will not withhold food or beverages as a punishment.
 Food items cited in a student’s IEP, and in compliance with this policy, will be allowed.

-I. Celebrations
+H. Celebrations

 III.
 Nutrition Education

 All students in grades pre K-eight should receive nutrition education.
 LYA aims to teach, encourage and support healthy eating by students.
-Schools should provide nutrition education and engage in nutrition promotion that:

 A. Communication with Parents